NRDE2

-Chromosome 14 open reading frame 102 (accession: AK294958; alias: C14orf102, FLJ14051, FLJ10008, FLJ52106) is a 3810bp protein-encoding gene that is highly conserved among its non-distant orthologs.
-It contains 20 introns and 8 different RNAs - 7 splice variants and 1 unspliced form - and is located on the reverse strand of chromosome 14 (14q32.11).
-The protein encoded by this gene (accession: BAG58032) belongs to the UPF0614 family of Up-frameshift proteins and has a molecular weight of 132.417 kDa and isoelectric point of 7.88.
-It is expected to have a protein binding function and localization in the cytoplasm.
+Nuclear exosome regulator NRDE2 is a protein which in humans is encoded by the gene NRDE2 (previously C14orf102).

+The protein NRDE2 functions as an RNA regulator through its interaction with MTREX.
+In particular, it regulates RNA degradation, and the transport of RNA out of the nucleus.

 Expression

 According to EST profiles, C14orf102 is most highly expressed in the esophagus (98 TPM) and trachea (76), and is further expressed in multiple different tissues.
 However, the AceView summary suggests that this gene is expressed most highly in the brain, followed by decreased expression in 81 separate tissues.
 This is inferred in the reconstruction of the mRNA sequence, as well as exon sequencing, in that the majority of cDNA clones used for each procedure were found in the brain.
 This is consistent with GenBank record, which indicates that the cDNA clone was also isolated from brain tissue.
 The general expression of the gene is high, being 1.8 times that of average gene expression.